sonata-nfv/tng-analytics-engine/README.md

 ## Installing / Getting started

-This component is implemented in spring boot framework.boot, 2.1.7.RELEASE
+This component is implemented in spring boot framework.boot 2.1.7.RELEASE, python flask 1.1.1 and opencpu 2.1

 ### Installing from code

-The tng-analytics-engine is composed from two microservices.
-The tng-analytics-engine and the tng-analytics-rserver.
+The tng-analytics-engine is composed from four microservices.
+The tng-analytics-engine, the tng-analytics-rserver, the tng-analytics-pserver and the tng-analytics-results. tng-analytics-engine consists of the microservice than manages the creation and registration of new analytics services and the execution of analytic processes.
+The tng-analytics-pserver and tng-analytics-pserver host and execute packages implemented in python and R statistical languages.tng-analytics-results stores the analytic results and makes them available to the end user via the tng-analytics-engine.
 To have up and running then tng-analytics-engine from code, please do the following:
 ```
 $ git clone https://github.com/sonata-nfv/tng-analytics-engine.git # Clone this repository